Bruschi die casting BLOG. Stay on top of the Industry

 As winner of numerous international awards, Bruschi Spa is known for its innovative approach in design and technology.
 We are glad to share our insights and experiences with the industry members.

 Diecast finishes for casting process

-Diecast finishes are every industrial processes applied to modify product or component surface in order to improve its aesthetic or technical quality to get the requested product requirements.
+Diecast finishes are every industrial processes applied to modify product or component surface in order to improve its aesthetic or technical quality.
 These processes are applied to improve or modify electrical conductivity, remove burrs and other flaws and for many other reasons.
-In addiction diecast finishes allows obtaining the desired aesthetic feature and coating durability.
+Furthermore, diecast finishes allow obtaining the desired aesthetic feature and coating durability.

 Normally, diecast finishes are indicated by clients, but die casting supplier should be able to suggest the most suitable finishing to its clients.
 In co-design terms customer and supplier should work together in order to obtain a product or component with the same functional and aesthetical characteristics, but less product costs.
 This is possible thanks to client trust for its supplier and due to supplier’s expertise in different fields.